JamesHMcKay/Mass_builder/readme.md

 ```
 All packages within Mathematica are now set up.

-To install the Two-loop Self-energy Integral Library (TSIL) downloaded the source from http://www.niu.edu/spmartin/TSIL/.
+To install the Two-loop Self-energy Integral Library (TSIL) download the source from http://www.niu.edu/spmartin/TSIL/.
 It may installed anywhere (as Mass Builder will request the path at configuration).

 To install Mass Builder enter the following commands